Unknow101/GoMap/README.md

 The main goal of this project is not to produce a efficient pentest toos ... just to learn Golang Basics !

+/!\ Disclaimer : I am not responsable about anything you can do with it !

 ## Demo

 ```